Karma0151235/Cursus42_get_next_line/README.md

 # Running and Testing

 This project includes `main.c` and `test.txt` files for easy testing purposes.
-Follow the instructions bellow to test the project; this process assumes a CLI interaction with the project.
+Follow the instructions below to test the project; this process assumes a CLI interaction with the project.

 ## Compilation
 ```